|Montag u. Donnerstag:||10:00-17:00|

-During your consultation at our Nymphenburg Collaborative Clinic for Plastic and Aesthetic Surgery in Munich, you describe your wishes and expectations for a surgical reduction of your breasts.
+During your consultation at our Nymphenburg Clinic for Plastic and Aesthetic Surgery in Munich, you describe your wishes and expectations for a surgical reduction of your breasts.

 After an in-depth analysis of your breasts with measurement and photo documentation, we can recommend the appropriate surgical method for achieving the desired result.

 It may be necessary to have a mammogram or ultrasound scan of your breasts prior to surgery to clarify or document any tissue changes.
 If desired, we can recommend some locations to have this done.

 In order not to unnecessarily increase the risk of postoperative bleeding, the use of aspirin should be avoided in the two weeks prior to the operation.
 The consumption of alcohol and nicotine should also be reduced to a minimum.

 In the first few days and nights after surgery, you should have as much support as possible for everyday activities at home.
 For the period of six weeks after surgery, you should not expose yourself to severe physical stress.
 When scheduling, consider the necessary recovery phase after the procedure.

 As a rule, the patients are hospitalized on the day of the operation.
 In the days beforehand you will have an introductory meeting with the anesthesiologists of the Dritter Orden Clinic.
 There, you will be asked in detail about your medical history, such as pre-existing conditions, allergies and intolerances, and the anesthesia will be discussed with you.
 In most cases, one night in the clinic is absolutely sufficient.